Asabeneh/30-Days-Of-JavaScript/06_Day/06_day_loops.md

     ]
     ```

-22. In above countries array, check if there is a country or countries containing the word 'land'.
+1. In above countries array, check if there is a country or countries containing the word 'land'.
 If there are countries containing 'land', print it as array.
-If there is no country containing the word 'land', print 'These are countries without land'.
+If there is no country containing the word 'land', print 'All these are countries without land'.

     ```sh
     ['Finland', 'Iceland']
     ```

-23. In above countries array, check if there a country or countries end with a substring 'ia'.
+1. In above countries array, check if there is  a country or countries end with a substring 'ia'.
 If there are countries end with, print it as array.
-If there is no country containing the word 'land', print 'These are countries ends without ia'.
+If there is no country containing the word 'ai', print 'These are countries ends without ia'.

     ```sh
     ['Albania', 'Bolivia','Ethiopia']
     ```

-24. Using the above countries array, find the country containing the biggest number of characters.
+1. Using the above countries array, find the country containing the biggest number of characters.

       ```sh
       Ethiopia
       ```

-25. Using the above countries array, find the country containing only 5 characters.
+1. Using the above countries array, find the country containing only 5 characters.

     ```sh
     ['Japan', 'Kenya']
     ```

-26. Find the longest word in the webTechs array
+1. Find the longest word in the webTechs array
-27. Use the webTechs are to create the following array of arrays:
+1. Use the webTechs are to create the following array of arrays:

     ```sh
     [["HTML", 4], ["CSS", 3],["JavaScript", 10],["React", 5],["Redux", 5],["Node", 4],["MongoDB", 7]]
     ```

-28. An application created using MongoDB, Express, React and Node is called a MERN stack.
+1. An application created using MongoDB, Express, React and Node is called a MERN stack.
 Create the acronym MERN by using the array mernStack

-29. Iterate through the array, ["HTML", "CSS", "JS", "React", "Redux", "Node", "Express", "MongoDB"] using a for loop or for of loop and print out the items.
+1. Iterate through the array, ["HTML", "CSS", "JS", "React", "Redux", "Node", "Express", "MongoDB"] using a for loop or for of loop and print out the items.
-30. This is a fruit array , ['banana', 'orange', 'mango', 'lemon'] reverse the order using loop without using a reverse method.
+1. This is a fruit array , ['banana', 'orange', 'mango', 'lemon'] reverse the order using loop without using a reverse method.
-31. Print all the elements of array as shown below.
+1. Print all the elements of array as shown below.

     ```js
       const fullStack = [